corda/corda-solutions/bn-apps/billing/README.md

 Billing Service
 ===============

-*Contents of this article assume the reader's familiarity with the concepts of *Business Networks*.
+*Contents of this article assume reader's familiarity with the concepts of *Business Networks*.
 Please see [Corda Solutions website](https://solutions.corda.net/business-networks/intro.html) for more information.*

-*Billing Service requires Corda 4 at minimum, as it heavily relies on reference states.*
+*Billing Service requires Corda 4 as minimum version, as it heavily relies on reference states.*

 Billing Service can be used for billing and metering on Business Networks.
-Billing Service has a notion of *Billing Chips* that can be included into Corda transactions which participants need to pay for.
+Billing Service has a notion of *Billing Chips* that can be included into Corda transactions that participants need to pay for.
 Billing Chips never cross a single transaction boundaries and hence never cause privacy leaks.
-All billing chips are attached to the parent `BillingState`, which accumulates total *spent* amount and can be safely reported back to the BNO without leaking information about actual transactions where the chips have been used in.
-Evolution of a Billing State is depicted on the diagram below:
+All Billing Chips are attached to the parent *Billing State*, that accumulates total *spent* amount and can be safely reported back to the BNO without leaking private information about actual transactions where the Billing Chips have been used in. *Billing States Evolution* is depicted on the diagram below:

 ![Billing State Evolution](./resources/billing_state_evolution.png)

-*Please see [Corda Modelling Notation](https://solutions.corda.net/corda-modelling-notation/overview/overview-overview.html) for more information about diagramming for Corda.*
+*Please see [Corda Modelling Notation](https://solutions.corda.net/corda-modelling-notation/overview/overview-overview.html) for more information about modeling for Corda.*

 Billing workflow consists of the following steps:
-1. BNO issues a `BillingState` to a Business Network member.
-BNO can either pre-allocate an amount which the member can spent, or leave the amount empty which would allow the member to spent an unlimited amount of chips.
+1. BNO issues *Billing States* to their Business Network members.
+BNO can either pre-allocate an amount that a member can spent (bounded state), or leave it empty that would effectively allow a member to spent an unlimited amount of *Billing Chips* (unbounded state, can be used for transaction metering). *Billing States* can also contain and *expiry date*, after which it becomes unusable.
-2. The member unilaterally *chips offs* a `BillingChipState` off the `BillingState`.
-Chipping off increments `spent` amount of the associated `BillingState`.
+2. A member unilaterally (BNO's signature is not required) *chips offs* a *Billing Chip* from their *Billing State*.
+Chipping off increments *spent* amount of the associated *Billing State*.
-3. The member includes chipped-off `BillingChipStates` as inputs to the transactions he (she) needs to pay for.
-Paid-for transactions never include `BillingState` as an input and hence `BillingState`'s transaction history doesn't leak any actual business transactions.
-Instead valid `BillingStates` must be included as *reference inputs* to prevent chips being spent for expired / revoked / returned `BillingStates`.
+3. A member includes *Billing Chips* as inputs to the transactions that they need to pay for.
+Paid-for transactions never contain *Billing States* as an inputs and hence *Billing States* don't carry any private transaction history.
+However, valid *Billing States* must be included as *reference inputs* to prevent *Billing Chips* from being spent for expired, revoked or returned *Billing States*.
-4. In the end of the billing period the BNO requests a member to return their `BillingState`.
-The member attaches back all *unspent* `BillingStateChips` to the state, which decrements `spent` amount and submits a `return` transaction.
-After a `BillingState` is returned, neither the state nor the associated chips can't be used to pay for transactions anymore.
+4. In the end of the billing period the BNO requests members to return their *Billing States*.
+Members attach back all *unspent Billing Chips* to their *Billing States*, which decrements *spent* amount.
+After that, members *return Billing State* to the BNO.
+Returned *Billing States* and their *Billing Chips* can not be used to pay for transactions anymore.
-5. BNO bills the members based on the reported `spent` amounts.
-After all obligations are settled, BNO unilaterally moves `RETURNED` states to `CLOSED` status.
+5. BNO bills members based on the reported *spent* amounts.
+After all obligations are settled, BNO unilaterally *closes* all returned states.
-6. BNO can unilaterally revoke `BillingStates` as a result of governance action. `REVOKED` states and associated chips can not be used to pay for transactions anymore.
+6. BNO can also unilaterally (member's signature is not required) *revoke Billing States* as a result of a governance action.
+Revoked *Billing States* and their *Billing Chips* can not be used to pay for transactions anymore.

-Billing state machine is depicted on the diagram below:
+*Billing State Machine* is depicted on the diagram below:

 ![Billing State Machine](./resources/billing_state_machine.png)

-What Billing Service is *not*:
+What Billing Service is **not**:
 * Billing Service is not a tokens framework.
-The service was designed to solve billing and metering problems in particular and should not be used beyond these areas.
+The service was designed to solve billing and metering problems in particular and is not intended to be used beyond these areas.
-* Billing Service doesn't solve the settlement problem.
-To settle obligations please use other framework like [Corda Settler](https://github.com/corda/corda-settler).
+* Billing Service doesn't solve settlement problem.
+Consider using [Corda Settler](https://github.com/corda/corda-settler) for settlement of obligations.

 # How It Works